Azure ACI: why perform maintenance operations

 Rebuild the app

-If you need to redeploy a newer version, or simply clear the volumes used by you application, you might need to stop the containers.
+If you need to redeploy a newer version, or simply clear the volumes used by your application, you may need to stop the containers.

-Simply go to the Overview tab and click Stop.
-Once the server has stopped, clicking Start will pull the latest release (labelled with the tag you provided in the configuration file) and rebuild the whole application.
+Go to the Overview tab and click Stop.
+Once the server has stopped, click Start.
+This will pull the latest release, labelled with the tag you provided in the configuration file, and rebuild the whole application.

-This will have as side effect to clear any volume previously used by this application.
+This will also clear any volume previously used by this application.

 Restart

-All the containers should end up in the state Running.
+All containers should end up in the Running state.

-If some of it get a status Terminated, something went wrong, and you should contact the support.
+If any container has the Terminated status, something went wrong and you should contact support.
 Otherwise, your server has restarted successfully.

 Related to